Battle of Pell's Point: Aftermath

 The next day, Glover and his force retreated to the town of Yonkers.
 American casualties were 8 killed and 13 wounded.
 British and Hessian casualties are not known.
 Howe's official dispatch listed British casualties as 3 killed and 20 wounded, although the report did not include Hessian casualties.
 As the Hessians made up the majority of the landing force, it is reasonable to expect they made up the majority of the casualties.
 Over the next few days, from knowledge collected from British deserters, the Americans estimated that the British lost between 800 and 1,000 killed or wounded, likely an exaggeration.
 Colonel Loammi Baldwin, (an officer and fruit fancier whose fame came in the Baldwin apple) who was present at the battle, estimated that the Americans had killed 200 British and Hessians, but historian David McCullough says this was "undoubtedly an exaggeration."
 Historian George Athan Billias argues in support of Baldwin's estimates, due in part to the corroborating admission of another British deserter.
 Regardless, the combined British and Hessian casualties were almost certainly larger than those of the Americans.

+The nearby Church of Eastchester (which would later become Saint Paul's Church National Historic Site) served as a field hospital for the Americans prior to the battle and possibly for Hessian troops in the days following the battle.
+According to the National Park Service brochure for the site, "ninety men died the first night in the church and were buried in a sandpit in the churchyard."
+A mass grave for five Hessian soldiers was discovered more than a century later when new graves were being dug, and a memorial marker was added in 1910.
+Records identified them as five specific privates from the Regiment von Knyphausen.
+It is likely that there are many more soldier graves in the cemetery than those currently identified.

 With the British advance delayed, the main American army under Washington was able to safely evacuate from Harlem (on the island of Manhattan) to White Plains.
 Howe slowly moved his army through New Rochelle and Scarsdale.
-On October 28, he sent 13,000 men to attack the Americans, resulting in a victory over Washington at the Battle of White Plains.
+On Monday, October 28, he sent 13,000 men to attack the Americans, resulting in a victory over Washington at the Battle of White Plains.
 Fort Washington, the last American stronghold on Manhattan, fell on November 16.
 With these defeats, Washington and his army retreated across New Jersey and into Pennsylvania, paving the way for the Battles of Trenton and Princeton.